Saints and Falcons Rivalry Part 2

 ++++++

-So that all brings me to my own house hunting experience 2010.
-Me and the brood were moving from our first compound in Northern California to my first academic gig in Upstate New York.
+So that all brings me to my own house hunting experience in 2010.
+At that time, me and the brood were moving from our first compound in Northern California to my first academic gig in Upstate New York.
 And during that house hunting expedition, I made it a point to follow the advice from Buddy #2.
-And so, we shopped at multiple price points.
+And so, we shopped for houses at multiple price points.
 And one day, we walked into this fairly amazing house (says me) that had a huge yard, about 4,000 square feet of space on the interior, higher ceilings, some nice updates, a man cave, you know, EXACTLY what every ‘real man’ could ever want for himself and his family.

 What is more, the house was listed for about $290,000 (which was the upper point of our price range).
 But the thing was—it was a $500,000 house!!!!!!